 What Is Virtual Terminal Payment Processing?

-If you regularly process mail orders and telephone orders, or simply want a backup in case your regular system fails, understanding how virtual terminal payments work and the additional features that they offer can help you decide whether this payment processing tool is right for you.
+If you regularly process mail orders and telephone orders, or simply want a backup in case your regular system fails, understanding how virtual terminal payments work and the additional features that they offer will help you decide whether this payment processing tool is right for you.

 What Is a Virtual Terminal?

-As the name suggests, a virtual terminal is a payment processing terminal that operates online rather than via a physical point-of-sale system that’s hardwired to the landline telephone network.
+A virtual terminal is a payment processing terminal that operates online rather than via a physical point-of-sale system that’s hardwired to the landline telephone network.

-To use a virtual terminal, you simply:
+To use a virtual terminal:

 - Sign in to your payment processing account.